Create pretty decoupaged Easter eggs using pages from your favorite children’s Easter storybook.

 I love all things vintage, especially when it comes to children’s storybooks and artwork.
+This decoupaged Easter eggs celebrate a favorite children’s storybook.

-This craft pays tribute to one of my favorite children’s book, The Country Bunny and the Little Gold Shoes by DuBose Heyward.
+I have always loved The Country Bunny and the Little Gold Shoes by DuBose Heyward.
 It was a story my parents read to me, and now I love reading it with my son.

 The country bunny is one busy mama, which makes me love her even more now that I’m a grownup.